stabix/stabix/doc/source_code.rst

-First of all, download the source code of the |matlab| toolbox.
+First of all, download the source code of the Matlab toolbox.

 .. figure:: ./_pictures/download.png
    :scale: 20 %